RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

          The models are: 'CLASSIC','YIBs','CABLE-POP','JSBACH', 'ISBA-CTRIP'
 ***************************************************************************

-  1) From landCoverFrac and nbppft we computed mean forest nbp (kg/m2/s) for each gridcell ForestNBP= Sum(ForestPFTfrac * Forestnbppft)/sum(ForestPFTfrac)
+  1) From landCoverFrac and nbppft we computed mean forest nbp (kg/m2/s)for each gridcell.
+     ForestNBP= Sum(ForestPFTfrac * Forestnbppft)/sum(ForestPFTfrac)

   2) Compute mean forest nbp for ISBA-CTRIP model nbpTree=nppTree-rhTree-DisturbancesTree where:DisturbancesTree=fCleach+fFire
-     We assume most of fFire and fCleach originates from forest, if forest exists in the gridcell. we then do same as 1) above
+     We assume most of fFire and fCleach originates from forest, if forest exists in the gridcell. we then do same as 1) above.

   3) If low spatial resolution regrid into 0.5x0.5 deg